gstaaij/gdcolon.com/README.md

 $ python fixlinks.py
 ```

-Please keep in mind that this doesn't replace the links to [gdbrowser.com/iconkit](https://gdbrowser.com/iconkit/) in gdsave yet, because those aren't in this repo yet.
+Please keep in mind that this doesn't replace the links to [gdbrowser.com/iconkit](https://gdbrowser.com/iconkit/) in gdsave yet, because those aren't currently in this repo.

 ## Disclaimer